-Select Measure point to measure points that are not on the pipeline and do not need to be linked to joint details.
+Tap \equiv and select Measure / Measure point to measure points that are not on the pipeline and do not need to be linked to joint details.

-Note - The Measure pipeline point and Measure point menu options provide access to the same point measurement methods.
-However, to link points to joints in the tally and compute cover you must use the Measure pipeline point menu option.
+NOTE - The Measure pipeline point and Measure point functions provide access to the same point measurement methods.
+However, to link points to joints in the tally and compute cover you must use the Measure pipeline point function.

-For more information on the measurement methods available in the Measure point screen, refer to the following:
+For more information on the measurement methods available in the Measure point screen, refer to the Trimble Access Help.